disgruntled-penguin/Swerve/README.md

 2. open 'index.html' on live server

-- if anyone can help me with why my obstacles arent being randomely generated in clusters, please do
+if anyone can help me with why my obstacles arent being randomly generated in clusters(take a look at game.js), please do all the art is mine!! except the [clouds](https://www.thepolyglotdeveloper.com/2020/08/continuous-side-scrolling-phaser-game-tile-sprites/)